 A student wishing to withdraw from the College must initiate the withdrawal procedure in the Office of Student Life.
 The student must file official withdrawal forms in order that housing and financial aid records may be brought up to date and the academic record cleared.
 A student withdrawing without notification is not in good standing.

 The College also reserves the right to enforce the withdrawal of any student if, in the judgment of the appropriate administrator or disciplinary body or the Academic Standards Committee, it is in the best interest of the College.
 The College may take such action without making any charges of misconduct.
 A student may be dismissed for poor academic work or for conduct that is contrary to College standards.
 The judgment of the officers of the College is final in such cases.

 Pass/Fail Grading Option

-Students may register for courses on a Pass/Fail grading basis if the courses are outside the general education requirements including courses used to satisfy the breadth component, if the courses are not required by the student's major or minor program for the area of concentration, and if the courses are outside the foreign language requirement for students seeking the Bachelor of Arts degree.
+Students may register for courses on a Pass/Fail grading basis if the courses are outside the general education requirements (including courses used to satisfy the Applied Arts, Sciences, and Humanities and Diversity and Global Awareness requirements), if the courses are not required by the student's major or minor program for the area of concentration, and if the courses are outside the foreign language requirement for students seeking the Bachelor of Arts degree.
 Courses offered only on a Pass/Fail grading basis may be used to meet requirements.